 Any payments leader probably dreams about approval rates at least a couple times a week—or maybe they’re nightmares if you don’t have the business intelligence necessary to monitor and manage them.
 Approval rates are a key contributor to understanding the performance of your business; through quality approval rate analysis, you can Identify downtime or other technical issues, fraud or security attacks, and how you can drive more sales and reduce costs.
 Further, conducting an approval rate analysis by different attributes such as payment method, card type, processor, currency, and merchant category code (MCC)—both alone and combined—can provide you with a deeper understanding of your payment performance and produce actionable insights for your organization.

 That being said, pulling this level of segmented approval rate data used to require more time and resources than many merchants could spare.
 But not anymore!
-Peacock by Pagos, our data aggregation and visualization platform, offers a variety of charts, graphs and reports to evaluate your data in whole or by attribute(s).
+Peacock by Pagos, our data aggregation and visualization platform, offers a variety of charts, graphs and dashboards to evaluate your data in whole or by attribute(s).
 Let’s dive into two of these attributes: processor and card type.

 Many factors go into understanding your partners’ performance (e.g. cost and operational responsiveness), but in our experience, approval rates were the most critical.
 Approval rate performance can give you a better understanding of your partner’s ability to facilitate successful transactions (in addition to helping you identify downtime or other technical issues as mentioned above in my intro above).

-If you saw the above Approval Rate Trends by Processor report for your business, you’d know immediately that Processor B experienced an issue starting July 5th—or perhaps you did something that impacted how you sent data to Processor B—that caused both sales and approval rates to dip.
+If you saw the above Approval Rate Trends by Processor chart for your business, you’d know immediately that Processor B experienced an issue starting July 5th—or perhaps you did something that impacted how you sent data to Processor B—that caused both sales and approval rates to dip.
 With Peacock, you could then filter for that specific date and drill down into different attributes to determine the root cause of the issue without having to use Excel or SQL.
 If you also used Canary by Pagos, you could have identified this issue much faster than historically possible—potentially significantly impacting your financials in a positive way.

 This enables you as a payments leader or team member to inform leadership of the issue and its findings, to assign necessary resources, and define next steps to stop the bleeding quickly.
 In other words, with Peacock and Canary, you can efficiently identify payment challenges and immediately implement optimization opportunities.
 The successes gained from such efficiencies demonstrates the value and cost effectiveness of Pagos for your business.